stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add item gossip text
 - Add command to print item information (that is in the vendor, inventory and loot table)
 - Store player's attributes (mana,hp etc) in a dictionary (easier application of buffs that way, will remove if checks)
+- Fix a bug in fetch quests where they don't remove their required items from your inventory

 # TODOs
 - Add documentation!